How’s Your Relationship With Yourself?

 “Because I live in you, because I’ve given you a brand new spirit, and because I’ve joined you in your spirit.
 It will take time, but I’ll teach you more about this as we live together.
 I’m giving you eternity to understand who you are.
 Just believe me.”

 Day by day, Jesus’ Spirit was educating me on what He’s done for me and in me.
 My opinion about myself was slowly changing.
-The chess match between Satan and myself was over.
+The chess match between Satan and me was over.
 “Checkmate.”
 I NOW KNEW WHO I WAS–and he knew that I knew.
 Hell was officially in a lot of trouble.

 Even when people tried to un-convince me of who I was inside, it didn’t work.
 I believed God.
 Try all they liked, even I couldn’t convince myself that I was a bad person any longer–Jesus wouldn’t let me!
 I was being trained by the Spirit of God!
 IT WAS AMAZING!
 IT STILL IS AMAZING!